repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

 The connected Ceremony generates the JSON payload file and run the Bootstrap request to RSTUF API.

-This process is proper when performing the Ceremony on a computer connected to RSTUF API.
-It doesn't require a :ref:`guide/deployment/setup:Bootstrap` step.
+This process is appropriate when performing the Ceremony on a computer connected to RSTUF API.
+It does not require a :ref:`guide/deployment/setup:Bootstrap` step.

 .. code::